-The Olympic Committee has approached you as an event volunteer/team program manager to develop a plan for recruiting a team of volunteers in accordance with the Olympic vision of "Unity in Diversity."
+The Olympic Committee has approached you as an event volunteer/team program manager to develop a plan for recruiting team of volunteers in accord with the Olympic vision of "Unity in Diversity."
 The committee is interested in how to encourage people with diverse backgrounds to volunteer for the games.
 Particularly, they aim to achieve two specific goals: 1) enlist first-time volunteers and 2) reach out to groups, such as seniors or new immigrants, who have been largely neglected as potential volunteers.

 - 1. Discuss the role of trust in building this team of volunteers. - 2.
-How would you plan motivation for this team? - 3.
-According to the literature on volunteers for a major sports game, seven benefit categories were identified that volunteers experienced from participating in a major sports event (Doherty, 2009; Kim et al., 2018).
+How would you plan motivation to this team. - 3.
+According to the literature on volunteers for a major sport game, seven benefit categories were identified that volunteers experienced from participating in a major sport event (Doherty, 2009; Kim et al., 2018).